This library is divided into several interconnected parts:

 (or mantissa) sizes: typically

-There is a fairly comprehensive set of root finding and function minimisation algorithms: the root finding algorithms are both with and without derivative support.
+A comprehensive set of root finding algorithms over the real-line, both with and without derivative support.